How to Switch from GA4 to Clickport Analytics

 <head>and<body> - Any consent management platform (CMP) scripts that were only there for GA4

-This removes the 134 KB+ of JavaScript that GA4 and GTM were loading on every page.
+That clears the 134 KB+ of JavaScript GA4 and GTM were loading on every page.
 Your site just got faster.
-(For context on how much GA4 slows down your site, the honest comparison has the full breakdown.)
+The full comparison has the full breakdown of how much GA4 slows a page down.

 What about your historical GA4 data?

-Clickport doesn't import data from GA4.
-Your GA4 data stays in your Google Analytics account for as long as Google retains it (14 months for Explorations, indefinitely for standard reports).
+Clickport doesn't import from GA4.
+Your old GA4 data stays put in your Google Analytics account for as long as Google holds onto it: up to 14 months for Explorations if you raised the default from 2 months, and indefinitely for standard reports.

-- Standard reports: Use Looker Studio or the GA4 API to pull summary data into spreadsheets.
+- Standard reports: Pull summary data into spreadsheets with Looker Studio or the GA4 API.

-- Raw data: If you have BigQuery export enabled, your raw event data is already in BigQuery and won't be affected by removing GA4.
+- Raw data: If you turned on BigQuery export, your raw event data already lives in BigQuery, and removing GA4 won't touch it.

-- Screenshots: For simple preservation, screenshot your key reports for the periods that matter.
+- Screenshots: For a quick keepsake, screenshot the reports for the periods that matter.

-You don't need to rush this.
-Your GA4 property continues to hold your data even after you remove the tracking script from your site.
-It just stops collecting new data.
+There's no rush.
+Your GA4 property keeps holding its data even after you strip the tracking script off your site.
+All it stops doing is collecting new data.

 Start your transition